wailord284/Alexs-Arch-Installer/README.md

 - Change mkinitcpio compression to lz4 (Faster but bigger size)
 - Custom nanorc file to include syntax highlighting
 - Support for Touchscreen devices (such as the Thinkpad X201T/X220T)
-- Modified trackpad behavior to be more comfortable (if system detected as laptop)
-- Implement USB and hard drive power saving features (if system detected as laptop)
-- Enable TLP (if system detected as laptop)
 - Modified freetype2 and fonts/local.conf to improve font rendering (default font: Ubuntu)
 - Slightly modified XFCE configuration to enable compositing, change font and change theme
 - Disabled "Recents" found in most file managers